 Phi Beta Kappa

 Phi Beta Kappa (PBK), the nation's oldest and largest academic honor society, fosters and recognizes excellence in the liberal arts and sciences.
 PBK has a local chapter at Grinnell College called Beta of Iowa.
-Each spring semester the local chapter selects high achieving junior and senior students and invites them to become members.
-These students not only have a very high GPA, but they have had a broad program of study from each of the three divisions of the College that specifically includes foreign language, mathematics and lab science.
-To be eligible for consideration, students should carefully follow the requirements found in the Academic Catalog.
+Each spring semester the local chapter selects high achieving third-year and senior students and invites them to become members.
+These students not only have a very high GPA, but they have had a broad program of study from each of the three divisions of the College that specifically includes foreign language, mathematics, and lab science.
+To be eligible for consideration, students should carefully follow the Phi Beta Kappa requirements found in the academic catalog

 Academic Skills And Support